suchapalaver/replication/README.md

 # replication

 replication is a simple app for generating images from text using natural language processing.

+## Purpose

+The goal of this project is to explore the deployment of multiple AI agents capable of interacting with each other, with a design suitable for container clusters.
+Currently, replication supports two models: one that generates an image from a text prompt, and another that reads an image via URL to provide text feedback.
+The aim is to investigate image generation filtered by feedback from one language model, which comments on and critiques the output of another.

+## Design

 The project consists of two primary components: